git-ingham/BioMeasureComparison/README.md

   `foo`.
 Required.
 No default.
   * `--ncores=n` use _n_ threads.
 The max (and default) value is the number of cores that the system has.
 Optional.
 * `--checkpointdir=foo` Write all checkpoint information to files in the directory `foo`.
 * `--printresult=true|false` Whether or not to print the resulting distance matrix.
 For a matrix of any size, it is impractical to print.
 The default is `false`.
 If you set this to `true` then the result is printed.

 ### Sample command lines

-`./metrictest --metric=kmer --submetric=cosine --metricopt=7
---fasta=AF091148.fasta --distmatfname=AF091148-7mercosine-distances`

-`./metrictest --metric=kmer --submetric=euclidean --metricopt=7
---fasta=AF091148.fasta --distmatfname=AF091148-7mercosine-distances`
+`./metrictest --measure=kmer --submeasure=cosine --measureopt=7 --fasta=data/AF091148.fasta --distmatfname=AF091148-7mercosine-distances`

+`./metrictest --measure=kmer --submeasure=euclidean --measureopt=7 --fasta=data/AF091148.fasta --distmatfname=AF091148-7mereuclidean-distances`

-`./metrictest --ncores=7 --measure=edit --fasta=./AF091148.fasta
+`./metrictest --ncores=7 --measure=edit --fasta=data/AF091148.fasta --distmatfname=AF091148-edit-distances`
---distmatfname=AF091148-edit-distances`

-`./metrictest --measure=edit --measureopt=pam250ish --fasta=./AF091148.short.fasta --distmatfname=AF091148-edit-distances`
+`./metrictest --measure=edit --measureopt=pam250ish --fasta=data/AF091148.short.fasta --distmatfname=AF091148-edit-distances`

-This uses edit weights from the file `pam250ish`.
+This last one uses edit weights from the file `pam250ish` (which must exist before you run it).
+That file is not included due to questions about the biological meanings of the values in it.

 ### Edit cost